Written by Kate Hallewell

 • Immunosuppression

-To apply through this route you’ll need a letter from your GP and there is a published a standard referral letter that needs to be completed.
+To apply through this route, you’ll need your GP to complete a standard referral letter.
 Download the letter here >

 Eligibility if you are classed as vulnerable

-Living in a cold home is not only an uncomfortable experience, it can also be a matter of life and health.
-For people already living in vulnerable conditions, this can easily become a bigger problem that they don’t have the means to solve.
+Living in a cold home is not only an uncomfortable experience; it can also be a matter of life and health.
+For people already living in vulnerable conditions, the lack of proper heating and home insulation can easily become a bigger problem that they don’t have the means to solve.
 Fortunately, ECO grants are available to those who need help making their homes more comfortable and energy efficient.

 To be eligible for grants through being vulnerable, you will need to meet two of the following conditions: